-In Australia, people are free to choose whether to get married.
+In Australia, people are free to choose whether to get married and who they want to marry.
 Usually, a person must be over 18 years of age to be legally married.
-In some circumstances a person over the age of 16 can get married, but this requires a court order.
+In some circumstances, a person over the age of 16 years can marry a person over 18 years, but this requires a court order.

 An arranged marriage, where both people freely consent to get married, is different to a forced marriage.
 Arranged marriages are legal in Australia.

-It is illegal to take or send someone to another country for forced marriage or get someone else to organise this
+It is illegal to take or send someone to another country for a forced marriage or get someone else to organise this.

 Are you, or is someone you know, at risk?

 If you or someone you know is in, or at risk of, a forced or early marriage, you can contact the Australian Federal Police (AFP) on 131 237 (131AFP) for help.

 The AFP can keep you safe, provide initial advice and refer you to other services for support, such as accommodation, financial support, counselling and legal and immigration advice.
 Further information is on the AFP website at www.afp.gov.au.

 There are other services in Australia that can help.

 My Blue Sky is Australia’s national website and helpline dedicated to forced marriage prevention, information, referrals and free legal advice.